iotaledger/goshimmer/docs/protocol_specification/advanced_outputs.md

 ## How does it work for ISCP?

-- The new output types are completly orthogonal to colored coins, ISCP will not rely on them any more.
+- The new output types are completely orthogonal to colored coins, ISCP will not rely on them anymore.
 - The Alias output functions as a chain constraint to allow building a non-forkable chain of transactions in the ledger by the state controller.
 The alias output holds tokens, that are the balance of the smart contract chain.
   The hash of the smart contract chain state is stored in the alias output, registering each state transition as a transaction on the ledger.
-- The governance controller of an alias output can change the state controller, meaning that a committe rotation can be carried out without changing the smart contract chain account, aliasID.
+- The governance controller of an alias output can change the state controller, meaning that a committee rotation can be carried out without changing the smart contract chain account, aliasID.
     - A smart contract chain can be self governed, if the state and governance controllers coincide.
     - A smart contract chain can be governed by an address account, or by another smart contract chain through an alias account.
 - Each Extended Output is a request which is “sent” to the alias account.
 The ISCP can retrieve the backlog of requests by retrieving all outputs for the aliasID.
-Consuming the Extended Output output means it is atomically removed from the backlog.
+Consuming the Extended Output means it is atomically removed from the backlog.
 It can only be done by the state controller, i.e. the committee of the smart contract chain.
 - Fallback parameters prevent from losing funds if the committee is inactive for some timeout.
 After timeout the Extended Output can be unlocked by FallbackAccount, an address or another alias.